 The largest industrial use of toluene is in the production of benzene, a chemical used to make plastics and synthetic fibers.
 Toluene is also used to boost the octane of gasoline.
 Toluene is a volatile organic compound (VOC).

 You can be exposed to toluene by breathing automobile exhaust, pumping gasoline, consuming contaminated food or water, or using other products that contain toluene, such as kerosene, heating oil, paints, and lacquers.
-How can toluene affect my health?

 You can be exposed to toluene at work by breathing contaminated air or having skin contact with it.